strategineer/personal-website/content/books/2024-07-21/index.md

 Beneath small talk about a softer pallet, better food, the Reverend Mother brought up her arsenal of persuasion and gave her orders: the brother-sister crossbreeding must be explored.
 (Irulan almost broke at receiving this command.)
 {{< /quote >}}

 Frank Herbert is not a luddite but he is concerned with technology's ability to amplify the worst parts of our own humanity.
 This is clearly a concern of his in Dune with the references to the Butlerian Jihad and his thoughts on nuclear weapons.
-Dune Messiah expands on this theme through the Tleilaxu, who are a people with comparatively advanced technology without any of the pesky morality getting in the way of their technological "progress".
+Dune Messiah expands on this theme through the Tleilaxu, who are a people with comparatively advanced technology without any pesky morality getting in the way of their technological "progress".

 {{< quote "91-92" >}}
 This was a Tleilaxu thing.
 The Tleilaxu displayed a disturbing lack of inhibitions in what they created.
 Unbridled curiosity might guide their actions.
 They boasted they could make anything from the proper human raw material—devils or saints.
 They sold killer-mentats.
 They’d produced a killer medic, overcoming the Suk inhibitions against the taking of human life to do it.
 Their wares included willing menials, pliant sex toys for any whim, soldiers, generals, philosophers, even an occasional moralist.
 {{< /quote >}}

 Like any good work of sci-fi, Dune Messiah, and the series as a whole so far, is like an onion.
 Under every layer you'll find more ideas to think about and discuss than you might expect.
-But you also might find that most of the concerns Frank Herbert had in the 60s when he wrote these books have only gotten more concerning in the intervening time and, thus, you might find yourself peeling this onion and finding more reasons to cry than you might have expected.
+But if you're anything like me, you might find that most of the concerns Frank Herbert had in the 60s when he wrote these books have only gotten more concerning in the intervening decades and, thus, you might find yourself peeling back this onion that is the Dune series and finding more reasons to cry than you might have expected.